Diamond & Pearls 金剛與舍利子: 永恆的智慧

-The śarīra (sheli 舍利) or "pearls" are what remains when a Boddhisattva is cremated.
-Also called "bone shards," these are jewel-like relics, and can be seen as the permanent remains of detachment from the material realm, temptation and desire.
+The śarīra (sheli 舍利) or "pearls" are what remain when a Boddhisattva is cremated.
+These are jewel-like relics, also called "bone shards," that can be seen as permanent remains of detachment from the material realm, temptation, and desire.

-The sensation of stone that Wang creates in his paintings seems solid and real, but is an illusion.
+There is a sensation of stone in Wang's paintings, solid and real, to the eye, but an illusion.
 The bone in the body is impermanent, that is reality.
-Such interplay between permanence and transcience is a concern in the Diamond Sutra (Jingang jing).
-As Wang says, the sutra is impenntrable, and those people who recognize that the meaning eludes them are enlightened.
+Such interplay between permanence and transcience is a concern in the Diamond Sutra (Jin'gang jing 金剛經).
+As Wang says, the sutra is impenetrable, and those people who recognize that the meaning eludes them are enlightened.
 The people who think they know its meaning have not yet grasped it.

 Zoey Li's photographs from Being Mortal are inspired by the experience of seeing a family member on life support, and crystallized after seeing the x-ray juxtaposed with stone surface in Wang's paintings.
 A talented lighting designer, she selected images from her graduate show for the Hong Kong Academy of Performing Arts.

-Fourteen of the X-ray images are in the current show, and sixty black-and-white images of the head of the Buddha, each painted by hand, identical but unique.
+Fourteen X-ray Buddha images are in the current show, and sixty black-and-white images of the head of the Buddha, each painted by hand, identical but each unique.

 Wang's first solo show in Hong Kong also features ten Buddha heads painted in gold, 15 cm square, from a series of 100 hand-painted images, which shimmer and seem to move as the light changes through the day.
 The paintings are sculptural in effect, as seen on the left.

-A set designer based in Shanghai, Wang Zhigang has been a full-time fine artist since 1996.
+A set designer and artist based in Shanghai, Wang Zhigang has been a full-time fine artist since 1996.
 His works are in private collections in Shanghai, Changzhou, Canton, Japan, and the U.S.